 To give yourself the best chance of applying at the right time and to the right role, we recommend finding the demand for consultants in the office(s) you’re applying to, speaking with insiders to find the best time to apply, and understanding which offices and roles you should apply to.

 Second, given that the resume screening is where the vast majority of candidates are rejected, it’s important to invest time in creating the best resume possible so you don’t land on the wrong pile.

-To make sure your resume doesn’t let you down, check out our Free Resume and Cover Letter courses.
+To make sure your resume doesn’t let you down, check out our Free Resume Course.